apache/nuttx/Documentation/platforms/xtensa/esp32/index.rst

 password.
 IP address is obtained via DHCP using ``renew`` command.
 You can check the result by running ``ifconfig`` afterwards.

-.. tip:: Boards usually expose a ``wapi`` defconfig which enables Wi-Fi
+.. tip:: Boards usually expose a ``wifi`` defconfig which enables Wi-Fi

 Wi-Fi SoftAP
 ============